dotintent/react-native-ble-plx/README.md

 1. Make sure your Expo project is ejected (formerly: detached).
 You can read how to do it [here](https://docs.expo.io/versions/v32.0.0/expokit/eject/) and [here](https://docs.expo.io/versions/latest/expokit/expokit). (only for expo)
 2. `npm install --save react-native-ble-plx`
 3. `react-native link react-native-ble-plx`
-4. Add empty Swift file if you don't have at least one:
+4. Open Xcode workspace located inside `ios` folder and add empty Swift file if you don't have at least one:
    - Select File/New/File...
    - Choose Swift file and click Next.
    - Name it however you want, select your application target and create it.